 - The baguette: Long and rounded shoulder bag resembling the namesake bread (and made famous by Fendi).

-- The messenger bag: A large, soft shoulder bag one long strap worn across the body.
+- The messenger bag: A large, soft shoulder bag one long strap is worn across the body.

 - The cigar box: A small, boxy, hard bag, also called a minaudiere.

 - The Kelly bag: A classic Hermes style named after Grace Kelly; a large, structured handbag with distinctive hardware closures — it's so unique it has its own category.